 Presentation Director is a display configuration utility that enables you to give presentations conveniently.
 It also enables you to create and manage the display schemes.
 However, by default, Presentation Director has some predefined presentation schemes.
 You can apply them to your presentation with no need to set up a new scheme.
-To apply a presentation scheme, you can also use "Function key combinations" on page 28.
+To apply a presentation scheme, you can also use the Fn + F7 key combination.